aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

   Working on the Database error , The ajax error

   I worked over my code and found out that my databse was not working properly.
 I rewrite my code and update the database.
 And now my Application is working.

+  ASSIGNMENT 2- PART III

+  SECTION 1

+  I added the CoverType.cs class in the models project and gave it the id and name.